Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 1. After your app is registered, [contact us](/contact) and provide **HTTPS URL** of `.js` and/or `.css` file you’d like to load in the user storefront.
 2. Install your app into the target Ecwid store using instructions provided in registration email.
-3. The next time storefront is loaded in any browser or website, the specified external JS/CSS files will be automatically appended, loaded, and executed on that page.
+3. The next time storefront is loaded in any browser or website, your JS/CSS files will be automatically appended, loaded, and executed on that page.

 <aside class="notice">
 Permission required: <strong>customize_storefront</strong> (see <a href="https://developers.ecwid.com/api-documentation/access-tokens#access-scopes">Access scopes</a>)